 If you still get broken WordPress images, then, you have one single solution is to contact your hosting provider and show them some examples of your missed images, and any errors screenshots if you have them.
-That will help to fix the problem on their server.
+That will help fixing the problem in their server.

-If you’re hosting on a shared server, then it’s the time to think about a fully managed and premium hosting for WordPress, I recommend this premium WordPress hosting.
+If you’re hosting on a shared server, then it’s the time to think about a fully managed and premium hosting for WordPress, I recommend WP Engine, or Liquid Web.
 That will not only speed up your blog and serve your images correctly, but it will help ranking better in Google for the super fast loading time.

 I hope this helped and please share your own method that solved the WordPress image problems when moving websites to a new server.